Acceleration of particles in Einstein-Maxwell-dilaton black holes: Geodesic equations in Kaluza-Klein spacetime

-We begin with a briefly review of the Kaluza-Klein black hole.
-Kaluza-Klein black hole solution is derived by a dimensional reduction of the boosted five-dimensional Kerr solution to four dimensions.
-It is also an exact solution of Einstein-Maxwell-Dilaton action.
+We begin with a brief review of the Kaluza-Klein black hole.
+It is derived by a dimensional reduction of the boosted five-dimensional Kerr solution to four dimensions.
+It is an exact solution of Einstein-Maxwell-Dilaton theory.
 The metric is explicitly given by \cite{kk}

 where